 Additionally, the customer is responsible for ensuring that electrical heating elements are only ever connected under the responsibility of a qualified electrician.
 This is because only a qualified electrician will know the risks associated with electrical heating elements, such as fire, explosion, combustion or electric shock, and – even more importantly – will know the safety measures that need to be put in place in order to prevent such events from occurring, even if the heating elements malfunction.
 Examples of these safety measures include protection against contact, thermal insulation, electrical insulation, temperature control, overtemperature prevention, earthing, residual current operated circuit breakers, overcurrent circuit breakers and miniature circuit breakers.

-Because of the hygroscopic characteristic of the used ceramic insulation materials they absorb moisture.
+- Because of the hygroscopic characteristic of the used ceramic insulation materials they absorb moisture.
 Therefore we send our cartridge heaters usually in air-tightly closed plastic bags.
 When stored unprotected in environmental air it is absolutely important to check the insulation resistance before use and – if necessary – to dry the elements (controlled start-up or drying oven).
-If humidity is inside the heater and 230 V is applied to it before pre-heating, it is very probable heater failure.
+If humidity is inside the heater and operating voltage is applied to it before pre-heating, even a faultless heater is at risk to fail.

-The max. temperature resistance of 750 °C at the sheath implies the assumption of a "normal" heat conduction and thus a "normal" temperature gradient to the heating wire.
+- The max. temperature load of 750 °C at the cartridge sheath implies the assumption of an optimal heat transition and thus a low temperature gradient to the heating wire.
 Installation and operation conditions with exceptional superb thermal conduction (e.g. heat exchanger applications using aluminium bodies) increase the temperature gradient considerably and thus result in a higher temperature at the heating wire.
 Max. temperature at the sheath in such applications must be assessed lower accordingly.
 This is especially important for the design of the control system (position of thermocouple, control temperature, hysteresis).

 Chapter Cartridge Heaters